luukholleman/parkitect_buildingMod/README.md

-# CustomSceneryModTemplate
+# Building Mod
-Mod template for custom scenery
+Adds 50+ structure objects to Parkitect.

 See https://parkitectnexus.com/modding-wiki for documentation